odinuv/web/walkthrough-slim/beginning/index.md

 + vendor
   + .htaccess -- disallow access into this folder
   + ...
-+ .env -- configuration file
++ .env -- configuration file with database credentials

 Everything under the `public` or `www` folder is available on the internet and can be accessed using HTTP protocol.
 Read about uploading user files and hiding them from internet in [previous chapter](/walkthrough-slim/upload/).